-Uncertainty about child ability θ (or labor market returns to human capital) coupled with risk aversion causes families to under-invest in their children.
+Uncertainty about child ability $\theta$ (or labor market returns to human capital) coupled with risk aversion causes families to under-invest in their children.
 With decreasing absolute risk aversion, under-investment is worse among the poor, and an increase in lifetime parental income would be met with an increase in child investments (Fact 3).
 Expected marginal returns exceed the return to savings (Fact 1) and are especially high for children from low-income families (Fact 2).
-These results apply whether uncertainty is objective or subjective.
+These results apply whether uncertainty is objective.

 We also explore the implications of uncertainty resolved after early investments have been made but in time for late investment choices to respond.
 Here, we abstract from risk aversion in order to emphasize the role of early investment irreversibility and the technology of skill formation.
-If early and late investments are mildly complementary, subjective uncertainty about the productivity of early investments, z, can lead to under-investment in young children and high marginal returns to early investment (relative to interest rates).
-If poor families face greater subjective uncertainty about z, then they will invest less in their young children than higher income families, stopping investment when marginal returns are relatively high.35 Thus, with modest dynamic complementarity, differences in subjective uncertainty by parental income can help explain Facts 1 and 2.
-While this form of uncertainty can explain the positive correlation between parental income and child investments, it does not help us understand why changes in parental income lead to contemporaneous changes in child investments and achievement (Facts 3 and 4) unless income brings new information with it.36 Uncertainty about θ (with risk neutrality) resolved after early childhood is inconsistent with a positive parental income - child investment relationship and other stylized facts unless early and late investments are substitutes.37
+If early and late investments are mildly complementary, then subjective uncertainty about the productivity of early investments, z, can lead to under-investment in young children and high marginal returns to early investment (relative to interest rates).
+If poor families face greater subjective uncertainty about z, then they will invest less in their young children than higher-income families, stopping investment when marginal returns are relatively high.
+Thus, with modest dynamic complementarity, differences in subjective uncertainty by parental income can help to explain Facts 1 and 2.
+While this form of uncertainty can explain the positive correlation between parental income and child investments, it does not help us understand why changes in parental income lead to contemporaneous changes in child investments and achievement (Facts 3 and 4) unless income brings new information with it.
+Uncertainty about $\theta$ (with risk neutrality) resolved after early childhood is inconsistent with a positive parental income-child investment relationship and other stylized facts, unless early and late investments are substitutes.

 Finally, we consider the possibility that families are simply mistaken about the productivity of early investment activities as documented in Cunha (2014) and Dizon-Ross (2015).
-With modest dynamic complementarity, we show that poor families that systematically under-estimate the productivity of early investments will under-invest in their young children and have a high marginal return to early investment relative to the return to savings and the marginal return for high income families with accurate beliefs (Facts 1 and 2).
-By contrast, non-systematic bias (i.e. over-estimation of the productivity of some inputs offset by under-estimation of the productivity of others) has no effect on total early investment expenditures.
-Instead, it results in a mis-allocation across early inputs, which tends to reduce the marginal return to early expenditures.38 Thus, non-systematic bias among poor families cannot explain the basic correlation between family income and child investment/achievement, nor can it explain the high marginal return to investment among the poor (Facts 1 and 2).
-Neither form of bias helps explain the responsiveness of early investment and achievement to changes in income (Facts 3 and 4).39
+With modest dynamic complementarity, we show that poor families that systematically underestimate the productivity of early investments will under-invest in their young children and have a high marginal return to early investment relative to the return to savings and the marginal return for high-income families with accurate beliefs (Facts 1 and 2).
+By contrast, non-systematic bias

-35With purely objective uncertainty and risk neutrality, expected marginal returns to investment always equal the return on savings.
+&lt;sup>35 With purely objective uncertainty and risk neutrality, expected marginal returns to investment always equal the return on savings.

-36 Changes in income may lead to changes in information and, therefore, investment behavior, if information about the productivity value of investment can be purchased by families.
+&lt;sup>36 Changes in income might lead to changes in information and, therefore, investment behavior, if information about the productivity value of investment can be purchased by families.
 We do not explicitly model this possibility.

-37Available evidence suggests dynamic complementarity for investments (Cunha et al., 2010; Caucutt and Lochner, 2012; Attanasio et al., 2015).
+&lt;sup>37 Available evidence suggests dynamic complementarity for investments (Cunha et al., 2010; Caucutt and Lochner, 2012; Attanasio et al., 2015).